 To avoid bronchiolitis, you must:

-• exclude contacts of healthy children with patients;
+• exclude contacts of healthy children with sick ones;

-• harden the child, provide him with good nutrition and organize a healthy daily routine;
+• harden the child, provide him with adequate nutrition and organize a healthy daily routine;

-• monitor the condition of the baby's nasopharynx, clean it from crusts and remove mucus;
+• monitor the condition of the baby’s nasopharynx, clean it of crusts and remove mucus;

 • avoid hypothermia;

 Bronchiolitis is a serious disease that often occurs in young children.
-Timely diagnosis and competent treatment will help to avoid serious complications.
+Timely diagnosis and proper treatment will help avoid serious complications.
 Therefore, if the first symptoms occur, consult a doctor immediately.
 Health to you and your baby!

-Bronchiolitis is an inflammatory process that takes place in the respiratory canals, resulting in partial or complete blockage of the bronchioles and small bronchi.
-Why young children develop this disease, how to distinguish bronchiolitis from other diseases of the bronchopulmonary system, and what methods medicine uses to diagnose and treat this disease, read the article.
+Bronchiolitis is an inflammatory process that occurs in the respiratory canals, resulting in partial or complete blockage of bronchioles and small bronchi.
+Why do young children develop this disease, how to distinguish bronchiolitis from other diseases of the bronchopulmonary system, and what methods medicine uses to diagnose and treat this disease, read the article.

-Why children of early age and older develop bronchiolitis: the main reasons
+Why do children of early age and older develop bronchiolitis: the main reasons

 It is believed that infants and children under 3 years of age are most often affected by this disease.
-This is due to the fact that children of this age have not yet fully strengthened the immune system.
-Parents should be especially careful in late autumn and early winter, doctors say that it is at this time that the peak of this disease is observed.
+This is due to the fact that children of this age have not yet fully strengthened their immune system.
+Parents should be especially careful in late autumn and early winter; doctors say that this is when the peak of this disease occurs.
 The most vulnerable are children who are prone to allergic reactions.
 The disease is caused by a virus or bacterial-viral infection.

 Factors that provoke the development of bronchiolitis: